Welcome to Week 3 of National Cybersecurity Awareness Month!

 Make your digital pond a “No phishing” zone by recognizing hack attempts before they happen.

 For Week 3 of NCSAM, the activity is called “Spot the Phish.”
 NCI will post several “email messages,” and challengers must use logic and cybersecurity knowledge to figure out which one is the phishing attempt.
 Just like with the other weeks’ activities, every day there will be a new challenge posted on NCI’s website along with the solution to the previous day’s challenge.

 Later in the week, NCI will post an article that will delve deeper into Zero-Attacks, one of the topics the institute will be focusing on for this week’s podcasts.
 Be sure to check back for that study and the other podcasts.

 To learn more about cybersecurity and National Cybersecurity Awareness Month, visit the National Cybersecurity Institute’s website.
 Here you will find a blog that is contributed to by experts in the field and read the latest cybersecurity news.
-Additionally, you explore degree programs and courses that can help you start your career in cybersecurity.
+Additionally, you explore degree programs such as Excelsior College’s Online BS in Cybersecurity and Online MS in Cybersecurity degree programs and courses that can help you start your career in cybersecurity.